Ekwuno/Ekwuno/README.md

 I'm a front-end engineer and a technical writer.
 I also advocate for developer communities as a Developer Advocate.  🔊

 I have some demo projects (Poke around my repos 👀), and I love to teach.
-I also do my absolute best and am very happy to collaborate.
+I also do my absolute best and I'm very happy to collaborate.

 - 😊 My Pronouns: He/Him